nwthomas/programming-resources/tips/technology-resources.md

 ## Javascript

 - [Arrayzing](https://gist.github.com/ourmaninamsterdam/1be9a5590c9cf4a0ab42#user-content-create-an-array) - Gives you answer on how to manage arrays by indexing topics from what you want to do, not the method names
+- [Clean Code JavaScript](https://github.com/ryanmcdermott/clean-code-javascript) - Clean Code concepts adapted for JavaScript
-- [ECMA-262] - The defacto living guide for JavaScript
+- [ECMA-262](https://tc39.github.io/ecma262/) - The defacto living standards guide for JavaScript
 - [Eloquent Javascript by Marijn Haverbeke](https://github.com/marijnh/Eloquent-JavaScript) - A great free book the learning JavaScript
+- [Exploring ES2016 and ES2017](http://exploringjs.com/es2016-es2017/) - A deep dive into changes in ES2016 and 2017
 - [Greensock Animations Library](https://greensock.com/) - A supurb animations library that is easy to implement in JavaScript and is highly efficient
 - [JavaScript Allongé](https://leanpub.com/javascriptallongesix) - A book on functional programming for JavaScript
 - [JavaScript Patterns](http://shichuan.github.io/javascript-patterns/) - A list of design patters for JavaScript